meteotest/h5pySWMR/README.md

 [second readers-writers problem](http://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem#The_second_readers-writers_problem),
 using a [redis](http://www.redis.io)-server for interprocess locking.

-A word of **caution**: This is an experimental package.
+**Caution**: This is an early version.
 Please test/verify carefully before using it in a production environment.
 Please report bugs and provide feedback.